 The A96 Trunk Road plays an important strategic role in the regional economy of the northeast of Scotland, connecting people to employment and education opportunities as well as providing businesses with access to the labour market.
-Traffic modelling indicates that this package is anticipated to reduce both delay and time lost due to congestion for business vehicles by approximately 3% compared to the 'without package' scenario in the 'With Policy' Scenario and 2% in the 'Without Policy' Scenario, in 2045, improving the reliability of the trunk road network, which can be critical for those industries transporting perishable goods such as food and drink.
+Traffic modelling indicates that this package is anticipated to reduce time lost due to congestion and delay experienced by business vehicles across the whole corridor by less than 1% compared to the 'without package' scenario in both the 'With Policy' and 'Without Policy' scenarios, in 2045.

-A high level economic assessment has been undertaken using a number of tools including the DfT TUBA software (v1.9.17), the DfT GHG Workbook, DfT COBALT and WHO HEAT.
-The exact details of the alignment of the bypasses which form part of this package have not been developed and the results of the assessment should therefore be treated as an early indication of the potential benefits of the proposed package.
-The analysis indicates that the implementation of this package is likely to result in user benefits, with journey time savings, both for road and public transport users, and benefits associated with the active travel infrastructure being the main sources of benefits.
-Selected benefits are anticipated to be higher under the 'Without Policy' Scenario where traffic volumes are likely to be greater, compared to the 'With Policy' Scenario, such as journey time savings associated with road traffic congestion.
-However other benefits such as public transport benefits are greater under the 'With Policy' Scenario due to the higher volumes of rail passengers.
+A high-level economic assessment has been undertaken using a number of tools including the DfT TUBA software (v1.9.17), the DfT GHG Workbook, DfT COBALT and WHO HEAT.
+The analysis indicates that the implementation of this package is likely to result in user benefits, with journey time savings for public transport users being the main source of benefits.
+Selected benefits are anticipated to be higher under the 'Without Policy' Scenario where traffic volumes are likely to be greater compared to the 'With Policy' Scenario.
+The journey time benefits for public transport are most likely to be achieved through the introduction of Linespeed, Passenger and Freight Capacity improvements on the Aberdeen to Inverness rail line.